 MHCP covers smoking cessation education, counseling and products when they are ordered by a primary care provider and provided by an MHCP enrolled provider or Physician Extender.
 Smoking cessation products must be approved by the Food and Drug Administration (FDA) and covered under the Medicaid Drug Rebate Agreement.
 Prescriptions for smoking cessation products are subject to quantity limits.
 Prescriptions may not be dispensed for quantities in excess of the FDA-approved dose for any smoking cessation product.

 For the purpose of this chapter, the following are eligible providers: physicians, APRNs, PAs, and physician clinics.

 Payment limitations for medical supplies provided by a physician’s office are the same as for medical supplies from durable medical equipment providers.
 Refer to MHCP Equipment and Supplies policy.
 Routine supplies are not paid separately.
 Supplies applied or used in the physician’s office or clinic in direct relationship to an illness or injury are generally considered incident to the service and are not separately billable to DHS.

 Supplies sent home with the recipients are not covered by MHCP.

-The following is a list of routine physician office supplies which cannot be billed separately.
+The following is a list of routine physician office supplies that cannot be billed separately.
 This is not an all-inclusive list:

 Adhesive tape, all sizes